Share it! Science : Composting with Worms! A Great Activity for School or Home

 Earthworms that you may find in the soil of your garden are endogeic worms.
 This means they spend most of their time in the soil among plant roots.
 Earthworms do not do well in the worm bin!
 Red wigglers are small worms.
 You can find them in nature in organic-rich areas like compost heaps and in cow pies.
 Don’t worry, if you are not inclined to harvest some worms from a cow pie, you can also purchase Eisenia fetida from many online retailers or home and garden stores.
 You might try these to get you started.

 If you know someone who has a healthy worm bin, you can also adopt some of their worms.
 Once your worm bin is chugging along, you’ll be able to return the favor.
 Please note: If you are looking to compost on a large scale, an outdoor compost bin will serve you better than a small worm composter.
-Vermicomposting is excellent for small batches of food scraps and for educational purposes.
+Vermicomposting in this sized bin is excellent for small batches of food scraps and for educational purposes.

 Feeding Your Worms